kdeldycke/awesome-billing/readme.md

 - [Detecting fraudulent activity in a cloud using privacy-friendly data aggregates](https://arxiv.org/pdf/1411.6721v1.pdf) - Discusses a method to detect fraudulent activity (launching DDoS attacks, Bitcoin mining, …) by using non-intrusive, privacy-friendly data: billing data.
 - [Awesome List of IAM: Fraud links](https://github.com/kdeldycke/awesome-iam#fraud) - Section dedicated to fraud management related to user accounts, from our sister repository.
+- [Driving Global Fraud Losses Down While Empowering Business Growth](https://youtu.be/yJKWpTBVTiI?t=60) - In this talk by Uber Eats, we learn from the biggest payment processor that “growing businesses with declining loss rates is extremely rare in the industry”.
+Also, fraud can takes several forms: chargebacks on non-perishable goods, promo abuse, refunds…

 ### Cards